realth000/gitsumu/README.md

     const gitCommitRevisionShort = '02d0d58';
     ```

-### Change generate dir
+### Change generate directory

 Similar to other packages.
-Add the following lines to `build.yaml` will change the generated file to `lib/generated`
+Add the following lines to `build.yaml` will change the generated file to `lib/generated/`
 folder:

 ```yaml